Skip to Main Content

 Citation Metrics

-You may have heard the terms 'citation metrics', 'journal impact factor', 'research impact factor', or 'bibliometrics' mentioned previously.
-These are terms related to metrics developed to evaluate and assess research articles.
+You may have heard the terms 'citation metrics', 'journal impact factor', 'research impact factor', or 'bibliometrics' mentioned in relation to academic journals.
+These are terms related to the metrics developed to evaluate and assess research articles.

 These metrics have been used in academia to support academic promotions and in applications for funding.

-Over time, further metrics have been developed that look at other factors such as how often they are cited in social media; these are known as alternative metrics or altmetrics, and researchers have also started using these in their research.
+Over time further metrics have been developed based on other factors such as how often they are cited in social media; these are known as alternative metrics or altmetrics, and researchers have also started using these in their research.

 Lasda, E.M (2019) A brief history and overview, in Lasda, E.M. (ed.)
 The New Metrics: Practical Assessment of Research Impact.
 Bingley: Emerald Publishing, pp. 1-13. doi:10.1108/978-1-78973-269-620191001